adrianrudnik/ablegram/README.md

 - Cross-platform: Ablegram is designed to be platform independent.
 Whether you're using Windows, MacOS or Linux, you can use the tool with ease.

+- Open source, no subscription fees.
+No Internet connection or subscription required.

 - No installation required: Just download and run.
-No installation steps are required, ensuring a hassle-free experience (as far as the OS allows).
+No installation steps are required, ensuring a hassle-free experience (as far as the operating system allows).

-- Offline functionality: Use Ablegram completely offline.
-No Internet connection or subscription plans are required.

-- Comprehensive indexing: Ablegram creates a full text index of your Ableton files - covering Live Sets, audio tracks and MIDI tracks.
+- Comprehensive indexing: Ablegram creates a full-text index of your Ableton files - including Live Sets, audio and MIDI tracks, and many other elements.

-- Search Flexibility: Search your files using text components or tags.
+- Search flexibility: Search your files by text components or tags.
 Ablegram makes it easy to find what you're looking for in your projects.

+- Share or collaborate, make your search available to your mobile device or other guests while you work on your current project.

 ## Getting Started